cvweiss/redis-websocket/README.md

     nodejs app.js

-To listen to a channel, from the browser client connecting to the websocket:
+To listen to the public channel, from the browser client connecting to the websocket:

     ws.send(JSON.stringify({'action':'sub','channel':'public'}));

+Additional channels can be specified one at a time:

+    ws.send(JSON.stringify({'action':'sub','channel':'datastream'}));

 Example: